Hebrews 1:11-13 Commentary

 In Christ will last

-Life Application commentary has an interesting note - That the earth and the heavens will be "folded up" reveals that the earth is not permanent or indestructible (a position held by many Greek and Roman philosophies).
+Life Application comments - That the earth and the heavens will be "folded up" reveals that the earth is not permanent or indestructible (a position held by many Greek and Roman philosophies).
 God placed Jesus in authority over all of creation, so we dare not treat any created object or earthly resource as more important than He is.
 When we spend more time on ourselves than on serving Christ, we treat ourselves (His creation) as being more important than our Creator.
 When we regard our finances, rather than our faith in Christ, as the basis for security, we give higher status to an earthly resource than we do to God.
 Rather than trusting in changeable and temporary resources, trust in God, Who is eternal.
+(See Hebrews)

 F B Meyer - "We live in a world of change.
 The earth is not the same today as it was ages ago, or as it will be ages on.
 The sun is radiating off its heat.
 The moon no longer as of yore burns and glows; she is but an immense opaque cinder, reflecting the sunlight from her disk.
 Stars have burnt out, and will.
 The universe is waxing old, as garments which from perpetual use become threadbare.
 But the wearing out of the garment is no proof of the waning strength or slackening energy of the wearer.
 Nay, when garments wear out quickest, it is generally the time of robustest youth or manhood.
 You wrap up and lay aside your clothes when they have served their purpose; but you are the same in the new suit as in the old.
 Creation is the vesture of Christ.
 He wraps himself about in its ample folds.
 Its decay affects him not.
 And, when he shall have laid it all aside, and replaced it by the new heavens and the new earth, he will be the same forevermore."